MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 * *drawing(s)* symbolizes one or several drawings in the back buffer.
 * *flush* symbolizes the call to the LLAPI ``LLUI_DISPLAY_IMPL_flush()`` that allows the display driver to update the display panel content according to the :ref:`display connection<section_display_connection>` (serial or parallel).
-* *post-flush* symbolizes the moment between the end of flush (end of swap, end of transmission or end of copy) and the unlocking of the Graphics Engine (the call to ``LLUI_DISPLAY_setDrawingBuffer()``).
+* *post-flush* symbolizes the moment between the end of flush (end of swap, end of transmission, or end of copy) and the unlocking of the Graphics Engine (the call to ``LLUI_DISPLAY_setDrawingBuffer()``).
 Before this call, the Graphics Engine is not allowed to draw in the buffer.

 .. note:: The time between the *post-flush* and *drawing(s)* depends on the application: the first drawing after a *flush* can occur immediately after the *post-flush* or later.